-Then they must follow the Lincolnshire Safeguarding Children's Board protocol for 'Managing Allegations of abuse made against persons who work with children and young people'
+Then they must follow the Lincolnshire Safeguarding Children's Board protocol for Managing Allegations of Abuse Made Against Persons who...

 If you are concerned but it is not a Safeguarding Issue?

 From time to time the Council, or one of its members or employees, may be concerned about a child but the issues are not of a safeguarding nature.